Jianxinnn/Zotero-review-generation/README.md

 ### Search tab

+**Semantic Search** (within current collection):
-- Runs semantic search over the **currently scanned collection**:
+- Runs semantic search over the **currently scanned collection**
 - Builds a vector index on demand
 - Returns results with titles and content snippets
-  - You can then select interesting papers and switch to Summarize / Research / Chat.
+- You can then select interesting papers and switch to Summarize / Research / Chat

+**Global Search** (across entire Zotero library):
+- Search by keywords across your entire Zotero library – no collection needed
+- Results show document metadata, PDF availability, and more
+- Click any result to view details or load it for AI analysis
+- Deduplicated results prioritize entries with PDF attachments

 ---